Dummies Guide to CR Community Radio and RSL Restricted Service Licences

 There is a long list of quite diverse stuff that needs to happen.
 Please don’t be daunted by this – it does not have to be done all at once, and if some areas are unfamiliar to you then try and find someone with experience of that kind of thing.
 Many hands make light work.

-To find out more, simply expand each section below by clicking on the blue link text.
+To find out more, simply expand each section below by clicking on the blue link text. (if it does not work, please contact us and we’ll fix it fast!)

 CR vs RSL – What's the difference? …About Ofcom FM broadcast licences…